Skip to Content

 ./vulpineos serve --host 0.0.0.0 --port 8443 --no-tls --api-key $VULPINE_API_KEY

-Open a remote panel from another machine:
+Connect the remote TUI from another machine:

 ./vulpineos remote --url http://your-server:8443 --api-key $VULPINE_API_KEY